2004 Pacific typhoon season: Philippines

 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) uses its own naming scheme for tropical cyclones in their area of responsibility.
 PAGASA assigns names to tropical depressions that form within their area of responsibility and any tropical cyclone that might move into their area of responsibility.
 Should the list of names for a given year prove to be insufficient, names are taken from an auxiliary list, the first 10 of which are published each year before the season starts.

 As this was the fourth set of a new set of names that was implemented by PAGASA since 2001, each of the names in the main list was used for the first time (and only, in the cases of Violeta and Winnie), except for Unding, which was carried from the previous lists.
 Another name in the auxiliary list, Heling, was also brought from the old lists.

 Retirement

 The names Sudal, Tingting and Rananim were retired by the ESCAP/WMO Typhoon Committee.
 The names Mirinae, Lionrock and Fanapi were chosen to replace Sudal, Tingting and Rananim respectively.
+Tingting was retired is due to same reason as Yanyan; it was a pet name, and requested by Hong Kong.

 During the season, PAGASA announced that they are going to remove the names Unding, Violeta and Winnie after the said storms caused more than 1 billion in damages or more than 300 deaths.
-In 2008, they will be replaced with Ulysses, Vicky and Warren respectively.
+In 2008, they were replaced with Ulysses, Vicky and Warren respectively.
 Although Typhoon Yoyong caused a substantial amount of damage, the name Yoyong was not retired following the season.